jonahbeckford/dk/README.md

 `dk` solves README-itis in two ways:

-1. You model your actions (all that stuff you would put into a README) with scripts that `dk` will cross-compile for you.
+1. You model your actions (all that stuff you would put into a README) with scripts that `dk` will cross-compile for your users's platforms.
 2. All required actions are executed as needed on your end-users' machines with dk's build tool.

 Skip down to [Comparisons](#comparisons) for how `dk` fits in the ecosystem.
 TLDR: `dk` is similar to the Nix package manager (except `dk` works on Windows) and to Docker (except not as heavy).